Non-Smooth Integrability Theory: References

-\item{[28]} Uzawa, H. (1960) Preferences and Rational Choice in the Theory of Consumption.
+\item{[32]} Uzawa, H.: Preferences and rational choice in the theory of consumption.
 In: Arrow, K. J., Karlin, S., Suppes, P. (Eds.)
-Mathematical Models in the Social Science, 1959: Proceedings of the First Stanford Symposium.
-Stanford University Press, Stanford, pp.129-149.
-Reprinted in: Chipman, J. S., Hurwicz, L., Richter, M. K., Sonnenschein, H. F. (Eds.)
-Preferences, Utility, and Demand.
-Harcourt Brace Jovanovich, Inc., New York.
-(1971).
+Mathematical Methods in the Social Sciences, 1959: Proceedings of the First Stanford Symposium, pp.129-149.
+Stanford University Press, Stanford (1960) Reprinted in: Chipman, J. S., Hurwicz, L., Richter, M. K., Sonnenschein, H. F. (Eds.)
+Preferences, Utility, and Demand, pp.7-28.
+Harcourt Brace Jovanovich, New York (1971)